 The Sims 4 is definitely one of the best games to kill time and get relaxed.
-However, many players report the lagging issue has made their gameplay frustrating.
+However, many players complain that the Sims 4 lagging issue has ruined their gameplay.
 If you’re facing the same predicament, don’t worry.
-Try these easy fixes to solve the problem right away.
+Try these pro tips to solve the problem right away.

 Try these fixes:

 You may not try them all; simply work from the top down until you find the one that does the trick.

 - Check the minimum requirements for The Sims 4